1q21.1 Duplication

 • Intellectual disability

-• Autism or related behavior issues
+• Autism or related behavioral issues

 How many people have 1q21.1 duplication syndrome?